Skip to main content

 The

 function returns to the previously selected or replaced action.
-It will restore selected actions by default, but by setting the
+It will return selected actions by default, however, by setting the

 revertSelect